Caves Beach

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, Caves Beach had a median income among taxpayers of $51,201 and an average income of $69,681.
-This is above the national averages of $52,390 and $65,215 respectively for Rest of NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $55,737 (median) and $75,855 (average).
-Census 2021 data shows household, family, and personal incomes in Caves Beach rank modestly, between the 30th and 43rd percentiles.
-The largest earnings segment comprises 27.9% earning $1,500 - $2,999 weekly (1,113 residents), consistent with broader trends across the area showing 29.9% in the same category.
-After housing costs, 86.0% of income remains for other expenses and the area's SEIFA income ranking places it in the 6th decile.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Caves Beach's median income among taxpayers is $51,201 and the average is $69,681.
+Nationally, the median income is approximately $47,000 and the average is around $70,000.
+In Regional NSW, the median income is $52,390 with an average of $65,215.
+Based on a Wage Price Index growth rate of 8.86% since financial year 2023, estimated incomes for Caves Beach as of September 2025 would be approximately $55,737 (median) and $75,855 (average).
+According to census data, household, family, and personal incomes in Caves Beach rank modestly, between the 30th and 43rd percentiles.
+Income distribution shows that 27.9% of locals (1,113 people) fall within the $1,500 - $2,999 category, which is similar to the regional pattern where 29.9% occupy this range.
+After housing expenses, 86.0% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income